Having issues with video playback? We've put together this quick guide to troubleshooting your own/your students' video issues. Read more below.

 I can see the video image but nothing happens when I press play

-If you can see the video image in the course player, but when you press play the video does not load, you'll want to check what format your video is exported in.
+If you can see the video image in the Course Player, but when you press play the video does not load, you'll want to check what format your video is exported in.
 Some video formats do not play on certain devices.

 The most common issue is with MOV files being unable to play on Apple devices.
 If you are getting reports only from some students that your videos aren't playing, check to see what format your video is saved in.